codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-runner.md

 ```
 In the same manner you can list secrets, config-maps, logs, volumes etc. for the Codefresh builds.

-## Upgrading the Runner

-To update the runner to a new version you use the `venona upgrade command`

-To delete a runner installation use `venona delete <installation_name>`.
-Make sure that you don't have any pipelines assigned to that runtime environment before the removal takes place.

 ## Deploying applications to the same cluster of the runner

 By default the Codefresh runner allows you to *build* pipelines in your private cluster.
 If you also want to *deploy* Docker images on your private cluster you need to use the [Codefresh API]({{site.baseurl}}/docs/integrations/codefresh-api/) or CLI to add the cluster to Codefresh.